 Map out how the fund adds value.

-Are they a generalist fund that will only attend board meetings, or do they have specialist competencies that are needed to take your company forward?
+Are they a generalist fund that will only attend board meetings, or do they have specialist competencies needed to take your company forward?
 Do they have strong networks that can open doors to customers, new investors, or new markets?

 These are all important questions that should be answered before deciding on which investors to go with for your funding round.
-At Scale Capital, we strongly recommend founders to pick active investors with complementary skill sets.
+At Scale Capital, we strongly recommend founders pick active investors with complementary skill sets.